Rich Experience in Stainless Steel Filter Housing Design & Manufacture

 It helps to remove contaminants from fluid systems.

-It houses filter components such as the filter cartridges, bags, and even strainer basket.
+It houses filter components such as filter cartridges, bags, and even strainer baskets.

-Furthermore, it has the pressure gauge which indicates the working pressure during the filtration process.
+Furthermore, it has a pressure gauge that indicates the working pressure during the filtration process.

 Normally, the construction of stainless steel filter housing is such that it withstands all the fluid conditions.